If you are looking to send high volume emails, you need an extremely robust emailing infrastructure with a high email deliverability rate.

 Doing that will give you two major benefits:

-- You will avoid being marked as a spammer as you will be sure that you are sending emails to a valid list and people are engaging with your emails.
+- You will avoid being marked as a spammer as you will be sure that you are sending emails to a valid list and people are engaging with your emails, thereby improving your delivery rate.

-- You will also save money by removing irrelevant addresses that were anyway going to bounce.
+- You will also save money by removing irrelevant addresses that were anyway going to bounce and increase your email bounce rates.

 You can use an online service to do so.
 They provide 99% accuracy.
 Check out the list here.